HaSYxD/42-Project-Creator/README.md

 This project aim to help you setup a c project easely and quickly.

 # How to install
+First of all you need to ensure that you are using the zsh shell.

-You can install the script with
+You can install the script with:
 ```
 ./install
 ```
 This will create an alias in your zshrc config file and copy the script in a hidden folder in your home directory.

 # How to use
-Once install you can create a new project using
+Once install you can create a new project using:
 ```
 new_project <project name> <lib flags>
 ```